 But all this does not seem able to inspire a common vision - let alone a coherent agenda and popular support - for a better world.
 Of course the knowledge base I draw on is limited to Europe of an anglo-saxon variety - so I cannot (sadly) speak much about, for example, the Latin American experience of development which, patently, has a lot to teach us.

-Last year, when setting up the new website, I tried to pull together my feelings about what was going on - I came up with some rather pessimistic conclusions -
+Last year, when setting up a new website - Mapping the Common Ground - I tried to pull together my feelings about what was going on - I came up with some rather pessimistic conclusions -